 We took shifts during the nighttime hours.
 I would get up and nurse her or I’d just pull her next to me in bed.
 If she wouldn’t fall asleep, Michael would walk with her or we would just both get up together.
 Sometimes we’d watch this hilarious 3 a.m. television show.
 If Michael was walking with her then I’d get some letters written or do some reading, and make it productive time instead of just feeling frustrated that it was a waste.

 Realistically, high need babies are notoriously resistant to most nighttime tricks, especially the popular sleep training strategies which are just modern versions of the ancient cry-it-out method.
 These babies have a strong mindset.
 They want what they want, and any alternative is met with a wailing protest.
 If babies awaken expecting their mother’s breasts but get a plastic plug instead, most babies will indignantly protest your trick to the entire neighborhood.

 Keep in mind that your goal is to condition your child to sleep, not awaken.
 Try to meet his nighttime needs in a relaxed and boring fashion.
 Give him a sense that nighttime is different from the day, and we don’t usually play in the middle of the night.
 It’s not that you don’t meet your baby’s needs at night, but you recognize that the main need at this time is for sleep and a well-rested mother in the morning.
 Once again, what helps to keep you calm so you can truly help baby be calm is to let go of the expectation that you should be getting an uninterrupted stretch of sleep.

 Other mothers find the slow response works better for getting baby to sleep through the night.
-If you don’t rush in to comfort baby at the first whimper, baby may not awaken fully and will drift back into deep sleep without intervention or baby may awaken and resettle herself back to sleep without your help.
+If you don’t rush in to comfort baby at the first whimper, baby may not awaken fully and will drift back into a deep sleep without intervention, or baby may awaken and resettle herself back to sleep without your help.
 Babies with easier temperaments and older babies are more likely to resettle themselves.